1. What are the judging criteria for this challenge?

-Qualifying Round winners will be notified by email on February 14, 2019 at 8:00 pm ET; Finals Round winners will be notified during the final event held in Toronto, Ontario.
+Qualifying Round winners will be notified by email on May 31, 2020 at 8:00 pm ET; Finals Round winners will be notified on June 11, 2021.
 Winners will also be announced on thestudentchallenge.ca following each competition round.

 Only submissions received by the submission deadline will be accepted.

 Failure to meet the contest Official Rules may result in disqualification.